-The reduced rate of 9% applies for various services, mainly for those that concern the tourist sector and businesses that commercialize food and drinks.
+The reduced rate of 9% applies to various services, mainly for those that concern the tourist sector and businesses that commercialize food and drinks.
 The reduced rate is available for:

-- restaurant and catering services (including various type of alcoholic drinks and soft drinks);
+- restaurant and catering services (including various types of alcoholic drinks and soft drinks);

-- accommodation services (hotels, hostels, tourist lodgements and any other similar establishments);
+- accommodation services (hotels, hostels, tourist lodgments, and any other similar establishments);

 - passenger transportation with taxis and passenger transportation with buses.